-INSTITUTIONAL MISSION STATEMENT
+MISSION STATEMENT - COLLEGE

-NMCC is committed to maintaining its tradition of providing high-quality career and transfer programs that lead to associate degrees, certificates, and specialized training necessary for an educated, skilled and adaptable workforce.
-Through its affordable programs of study, courses, and specialized-training seminars, the College is a catalyst for economic growth and the development of human potential in all its graduates.
+Northern Maine Community College is committed to maintaining its tradition of providing high-quality career and transfer programs that lead to associate degrees, certificates, and specialized training necessary for an educated, skilled and adaptable workforce.
+Through its affordable programs of study, courses, and specialized-training seminars, the College is a catalyst for economic growth and the development of human potential.